-Figure 5.5 below describes the median number of hours spent in last seven days on domestic duties by men and women by district.
+Figure 5.5 presents the median number of hours spent in the last seven days on domestic duties by men and women by district.
 All persons were asked how many hours they spent on domestic duties.
 Fetching water, fodder and firewood are officially classed as economic activity according to the ILO.

-In Huye district, the median number of hours spent on all domestic duties in the last seven days, by all persons aged 16 and above, including working and non-working persons, is 20 hours where males spent 10 hours and females 26 hours.
-The national median number of hours spent by females on all domestic duties is 26 hours while males spent nine hours, together making a national average of 19 hours.
+In Kicukiro district, the median number of hours spent on all domestic duties in the last seven days prior to the survey, by all persons 16 and above, including working and non-working persons, is 19 hours where males spent five hours and females 30 hours.
+The national median number of hours spent by females on all domestic duties is 26 hours while males spent nine hours, together making an average of 19 hours.